-1. General information
+1. GENERAL INFORMATION

-PODA a.s. provides B2C customers, businesses and other telecommunication operators with a wide range of services including broadband internet connection, fixed telephony and mobile telecommunications, data transmission and other value-added services.
+PODA a.s. is a Czech company operating in the telecommunications and information technology sector and provides B2C customers, businesses and other telecommunication operators with a wide range of services including broadband internet connection, fixed telephony and mobile telecommunications, data transmission and other value-added services.